drug-designer/GEO-BERT/README.md

 ## Application of GEO-BERT
 -----------------------------------
-1. Prepare for datasets and model weights
+1. Prepare for model weights

 * Use the command "cd GEO-BERT" to enter the current direcotry of GEO-BERT, and then use the command "unzip model_weights_DYRK1A.zip" to decompress the weight file with the file structure of "model_weights_DYRK1A.h5".